Smokin' Aces: Critical reception

-Smokin' Aces has an approval rating of 31% on Rotten Tomatoes, based on 159 reviews, with an average score of 4.50/10.
+Smokin' Aces has an approval rating of 31% on Rotten Tomatoes, based on 158 reviews, with an average score of 4.50/10.
 The site's critical consensus reads, "A violent mess of a movie, Smokin' Aces has some of Quentin Tarantino's style but not much of his wit or humor".
 On Metacritic, the film has a score of 45 out of 100, based on 32 critics, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade "B" on a scale of A to F.

 David Denby of The New Yorker gave a negative review of the film, stating that it has "a rabid, itchy, crack-den heartlessness to it—screw-you nihilism as a joke" and "has been made with the kind of antic violence that wins a movie the honorific title of "black comedy."
 What that indicates in this case is that nothing makes sense—and that's supposed to be cool."
 Peter Travers of Rolling Stone gave the film three out of four stars; although he noted that the film has "too many characters and too many plot strands" as well as an abrupt ending, he stated that the film is "shamelessly and unapologetically a guy movie...
 Carnahan can still fire up action and laughs like nobody's business."

 During a rare talk session for Princeton University's series of film screenings in October 2016, director Terrence Malick praised the film, stating that it was "very well directed" and impressive in how it was able to balance numerous plotlines.

-The film has developed a cult following since the 2010s.

 Home media

-Smokin' Aces was released on DVD on April 17, 2007 and sold 1,853,397 DVD units which produced a revenue of $35,714,831, or more than double the movie's budget.
-It was later released on Blu-ray on January 19, 2010 and then on Ultra HD Blu-ray on May 3, 2022.
+Smokin' Aces was released on DVD and HD DVD on April 17, 2007, and sold 1,853,397 DVD units which produced a revenue of $35,714,831, or more than double the movie's budget.
+It was later released on Blu-ray on January 19, 2010, and then on Ultra HD Blu-ray on May 3, 2022.